emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 ### Archive Restore

-The Archive Restore module moves data from the archive to the Elasticsearch index and make it online.
+The Archive Restore module moves data from the archive to the Data Node index and make it online.

 #### Create Restore task